 Where do alpacas come from?

 Alpacas were domesticated in South America about 6,000 years ago.
-They are mainly found in Peru, Chile and Bolivia.
+Today, in South America, they are mainly found in Peru, Chile and Bolivia.

 Are there more than one type?